Nervoic/NvcSave/README.md

 2. __SaveDefaultManager__:
 -It is used to store data in memory for the duration of the project.
 It can be useful for simple saves and system resets.

+For more information, see the xml documentation inside the code.